jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (d) by effective delivery to an address for service supplied by the disputant to the Commissioner.

 ### 138S Challenge to be heard before Taxation Review Authority
-(1) A challenge to a disputable decision made by the Commissioner under—is to be commenced, heard, and finally determined by a Taxation Review Authority.
+(1) A challenge to a disputable decision made by the Commissioner under— is to be commenced, heard, and finally determined by a Taxation Review Authority.
   (a) the Student Loan Scheme Act 1992, or any provision of this Act that applies in relation to an employer's obligation under the Student Loan Scheme Act 1992; and
   (b) the Child Support Act 1991, or any provision of this Act that applies in relation to an employer's obligation under the Child Support Act 1991; and
   (c) any other tax law, where that tax law or another tax law specifies that the disputable decision is to be determined by a Taxation Review Authority,—